The AGORA High-resolution Galaxy Simulations Comparison Project. X: Formation and Evolution of Galaxies at the High-redshift Frontier: Simulation

 \subsection{Initial Conditions and Refinement Scheme}

 We use {\sc Music}, a multi-scale initial condition generator code \citep{2011MNRAS.415.2101H}, to generate the initial conditions for the \textit{High-z Run}.
 We adopt cosmological parameters WMAP7/9+SNe+BAO: $\Omega_{\Lambda} = 0.728$, $\Omega_{\rm matter} = 0.272$, $\Omega_{\rm DM} = 0.227$, $\sigma_{8} = 0.807$, $n_{\rm s} = 0.961$, and $h = 0.702$.
 Since this paper does not study the population of high-redshift galaxies, we utilize the cosmological parameters from \textit{CosmoRun} for consistency, but plan to use updated cosmological parameters in future high-redshift simulation work.
 Starting from $z = 100$, we select five halos with $M_{\rm halo} > 10^{10}{\ \rm M}_{\odot}$ at $z = 10$, representative of observed high-redshift galaxies.
+Especially, the most massive target, Halo 5 ($8 \times 10^{10}{\ \rm M}_{\odot}$) has a number density of $\sim 2.5 \times 10^{-6} \ \rm cMpc^{-3}$.
+We estimate the number density by integrating the halo mass function from \cite{2013MNRAS.433.1230W}.
+Such an object would be extremely rare both in the simulation box and in observations, given that typical effective volumes of JWST surveys are around $10^5$ to $10^6 \ \rm cMpc^3$ \citep[e.g.,][]{2024ApJ...969L...2F}.
 Table \ref{tab:halo_mass} summarizes the average halo masses at selected epochs.
 Based on a $256^3$ ($512^3$ for Halo 5) root resolution in a 64 comoving $(\mathrm{Mpc}/h)^3$ box, we set an additional 4 (3 for Halo 5) levels to generate a zoom-in region of a $4096^3$ effective resolution.
 The most refined regions are set to enclose all the particles within $4R_{\rm vir}$ of the target halos at $z = 10$, and the masses of particles residing in the most refined region are $m_{\rm DM} = 3.41 \times 10^{5}{\ \rm M}_{\odot}$ and for particle-based codes, $m_{\rm gas, ic} = 6.86 \times 10^{4}{\ \rm M}_{\odot}$.
 Dark matter distributions of these runs at the final redshift ($z=10$) are shown in Figure \ref{fig:darkmatter_plot}.

 We adopt a new refinement scheme to ensure consistent physical resolution between the \textit{High-z Run} and the \textit{CosmoRun} simulations.
 In the \textit{High-z Run}, mesh-based codes reach the finest cell size of 348 comoving pc, while particle-based codes use gravitational softening lengths of 1600 comoving pc until $z = 19$ where the first star emerges, and 80 physical pc thereafter.
 This strategy yields a uniform physical resolution of $22\ \textendash{} \ 32$ pc during the peak star formation epoch, a spatial resolution that corresponds to the epoch when star formation actively occurs in the \textit{CosmoRun}.
 The 1600 comoving pc for the particle-based code is set to be in accordance with the mesh-based codes, which have a comoving length twice as large compared to the \textit{CosmoRun} at $z\geq19$.